 Plan B:You are a crazed foreigner who no one will ever see again anyway.
 Just "gaijin smash" (pretend you don't understand, then do things anyway even if obviously objectionable) your way to your goal.
 I find this a bit disrespectful, and you won't be looked on fondly for this, but sometimes things need to happen.
 Keep in mind once you're on this path you've closed a few doors.

-A defence mechanism I've acquired is becoming "mysterious foreigner".
+A defense mechanism I've acquired is becoming "mysterious foreigner".
 I'm "fortunate" not to look any particular race.
 Not being fat helps as nearly all Americans are fat (It's mean to say, but... my last trip I really noticed this.)
 I'm often by myself, so I rarely talk to people.
 This is important because I pretend to speak no language, keeping me fairly neutral.
 Restaurants will hand you a receipt, which often easiest.
 English is the lowest common denominator for language.
 Stick to simple words and people assume you're from "somewhere" but happen to know some English.
 I talk to people, but avoid starting conversations for the sake of having them (mind you, I'm normally a quiet person).
 People who hate Americans generally don't speak English and start conversations.
 The guy who's already screaming in Italian at you?
 Yeah, he might also hate Americans on top of already being pissed.
 Acting like "a naive foreigner" has worked wonders for me.

 In Japan it's different though.
 If you're not Asian you have no prayer of blending in, especially if you're anywhere close to average Caucasian height.
 In America you assume people come in all shapes and sizes, so things are larger than they need to be.
 It's pretty weird how so many things are the wrong size in Japan.
 Embrace being a foreign entity.
 Kyoto and Tokyo see tourists, so most will treat you as an exotic (hopefully amusing) conversation piece.
 In remote towns, you are essentially Bigfoot just stepped off a UFO asking for directions in sign language because you can't speak Japanese.
 Although if you're an attractive blond woman with big boobs and blue/green eyes you can substitute "Bigfoot" with "goddess", but they will still gawk at you.